Habitat Enhancement Projects at Deer Pond Farm

 Songbird Habitat: Lady Bird Trail Plantings

-Building on other wildlife habitat enhancement projects at Deer Pond Farm sanctuary, we have dedicated a half-acre area to supporting autumn migrating songbirds along the Lady Bird Trail.
-Invasive shrubs have been mechanically removed and replaced with a suite of native shrub species possessing autumn-ripening fruits that have complementary fat, carbohydrate, and energy contents to meet birds’ refueling needs during their autumn migration.
+Along the Lady Bird Trail, we removed invasive shrubs and replaced them with a suite of native shrubs to support autumn-migrating songbirds.
+These native shrub species possess autumn-ripening fruits that have complementary fat, carbohydrate, and energy contents to meet the refueling needs for these birds during their autumn migration.
 In addition, we expanded an existing small patch of Eastern White Pine trees with plantings of Eastern Red Cedars to provide safe overnight cover for roosting birds in all seasons.

-The following plants have been installed: nine Arrowwood Viburnums (Viburnum dentatum), six Silky Dogwoods (Swida amomum), six Red-Osier Dogwoods (Swida sericea), six Gray Dogwoods (Swida racemosa), and three Eastern Red Cedars (Juniperus virginiana).
+The following plants were installed: nine Arrowwood Viburnums (Viburnum dentatum), six Silky Dogwoods (Swida amomum), six Red-Osier Dogwoods (Swida sericea), six Gray Dogwoods (Swida racemosa), and three Eastern Red Cedars (Juniperus virginiana).

 The project site is easily accessible to sanctuary visitors and serves as a demonstration site for specific habitat enhancement techniques as well as a popular stop for birdwatchers and a point of interest during our guided hikes and nature walk programs.
 This area shows visitors how they can also enhance their backyard habitats.

-This project has been made possible through a Connecticut Ornithological Association grant awarded in 2020.
+This project has been made possible in part through a Connecticut Ornithological Association grant awarded in 2020.

-Habitat enhancement in progress: overcoming insect damage and creating pockets full of 1000+ plants
+How we overcame insect damage by creating pockets full of 1000+ plants

-The Connecticut Audubon Society developed a three-acre site within their Deer Pond Farm sanctuary in Sherman, thanks to a $10,000 matching grant from the Hollis Declan Leverett Memorial Fund, Bank of America, N.A., Co-Trustee.
-The new habitat replaces a grove of dead and dying white ash trees that succumbed to an invasive insect, the emerald ash borer.
+This three-acre site was chosen due to a grove of 75+ dead and dying white ash trees that succumbed to an invasive insect, the emerald ash borer.

-The project location is at a spot where several trails converge, making it easily accessible to the preserve’s visitors and a top destination for hikers and birdwatchers.
-The habitat enhancement work builds on a pollinator garden and invasive plant species management in other sections of Deer Pond Farm.
+The habitat enhancement area is at a spot where several trails converge, making it easily accessible to visitors and a top destination for hikers and birdwatchers.
+This project compliments other site work at Deer Pond Farm including a pollinator garden, food plots and invasive plant species management.

 “This project represents an amazing opportunity to attract desirable birdlife, return native vegetation to the site, and to engage our visitors,” said Cathy Hagadorn, Director of Deer Pond Farm.
 “We are honored to have Hollis Declan Leverett Memorial Fund as our partner to improve native bird habitats in western Connecticut.”